behu-kea/ITA25-2-sem/cs101/04-inheritance-access-modification.md

   -  **Inheritance** - Inheritance is a fundamental concept in object-oriented programming  where a new class (subclass) can inherit properties and behaviors from  an existing class (superclass).
 This allows for code reusability and promotes organization
   -  **Polymorphism** - The condition of occurring in several different forms.
 More concretely an object will behave differently based on the context it is called from

-- Opgaverne 5 efterpause kl 10:15.
+- Opgaverne 5 efter pause kl 10:15.
 Hvis den er for svær tager vi på klassen

 - Snakke om på mandag.
 Selvlæring